Top Chaos Engineering Tools Worth Knowing About (2025 Guide)

 Best for: Teams operating fully inside AWS who want cloud-native testing.

-Harness offers a chaos module that integrates with the broader Harness ecosystem.
+Harness offers a chaos module based on Litmus Chaos that integrates with the broader Harness ecosystem.
 It’s aimed at enterprise DevOps teams that already use Harness for deployment.

 • Built-in experiment templates